Team

 Temple University Japan — Tokyo, Japan

-First-year coursework covering programming fundamentals in Python and C, introductory computer science theory, and core math for CS.
+First-year coursework covering programming fundamentals in Python, C, and Java, introductory computer science theory, and core math for CS at Temple University Japan.
 Learning to think like an engineer from the ground up.

 Shibuya, Tokyo, Japan